Sf6 Molecular Geometry Bond Angle

 Ongoing Research and Mitigation Efforts

 Recognizing the environmental impact of SF₆, research is actively focusing on developing alternative insulating gases with lower global warming potentials.
-Furthermore, improved leak detection technologies and stricter regulations on SF₆ handling are being implemented to mitigate its environmental impact.
+To build on this, improved leak detection technologies and stricter regulations on SF₆ handling are being implemented to mitigate its environmental impact.
 The development of sustainable alternatives and responsible usage are vital for minimizing its contribution to climate change.

 Exploring Related Molecular Geometries